hongminglow/solid-master/README.md

 ## SolidJS auth + dashboard demo

-This repo is a compact playground for React developers to get familiar with SolidJS.
-It demonstrates routing, guarded layouts, global state, forms, and data fetching in a single small app.
+This repo is a compact SolidJS playground tailored for React developers.
+It highlights the syntax differences, reactivity model, and control-flow helpers that Solid provides while keeping familiar screen flows like login, auth guards, and dashboards.

 ### What’s inside